SOM-Research/gila/README.md

 ## Using the tool

-The tool development has been dsicontinued and is no longer available online.
-We recommend you to download the code and deploy the tool in your our premises.
+The tool development has been discontinued and is no longer available online.
+We recommend you to download the code and deploy the tool at your our premises.

 ## Who is behind this project?